DinoChiesa/apigee-proxy-generator/README.md

 ## Why use a Template?

-Writing a template, and then separating out configuration data from that template, is more complicated than just writing the configuration for an API proxy, directly.
+Writing a template, and then separating out configuration data (like the BQ queries) from that template, is more complicated than just writing the configuration for an API proxy, directly.
 So why do it?
 Why go to the trouble?

 A couple reasons you'd want to write a template and "genericize" the proxy bundle: